 - Season the potato with salt and pepper.
 Mash using a potato masher, food processor or potato ricer.
 You want to ensure there are no lumps.

 - Once mashed, leave the potato in the bowl to cool to room temperature.
+This is important, as using hot potato may scramble the egg yolks, and we don't want that!

 - When the potatoes are cool, add the egg yolks and mix with a wooden spoon until combined.
 Sieve in the gluten free flour and mix until it comes together to form a smooth dough.